Limited Music Rights Strategies for Filmmakers

 Flexibility and Adaptability Are the Keys to

-(This article is first published in "International Documentary Magazine")
+(This article is written by David G. Powell and first published in "International Documentary Magazine")

-This past year has been a watermark year for documentarians, with documentaries moving more and more into the mainstream of public awareness and interest.
-While technological advances are making documentary filmmaking easier, less expensive and more accessible to a growing number of aspiring filmmakers, distribution avenues that were once thought impossible, or had yet to come into being, now provide new opportunities for reaching a greater audience.
+With each passing year, documentaries and indie films continue to move more and more into the mainstream of public awareness and interest.
+While technological advances are making film-making easier, less expensive and more accessible to a growing number of aspiring filmmakers, distribution avenues that were once thought impossible, or had yet to come into being, now provide new opportunities for reaching a greater audience.

 Limited Rights Strategies